10001 Palermo: Orbit and classification

 Palermo is a member of the Vesta family (401).
 Vestian asteroids have a composition akin to cumulate eucrites.
 They are thought to have originated deep within 4 Vesta's crust – the family's parent body – possibly from the large Rheasilvia crater on its southern hemisphere near the South pole, formed as a result of a subcatastrophic collision.
 Vesta is also the asteroid belt's second-largest and second-most-massive body after Ceres.

 It orbits the Sun in the inner asteroid belt at a distance of 2.1–2.7 AU once every 3 years and 8 months (1,338 days; semi-major axis of 2.38 AU).
 Its orbit has an eccentricity of 0.13 and an inclination of 7° with respect to the ecliptic.
-The body's observation arc begins with a precovery taken at the Palomar Observatory on July 1954, more than 12 years prior to its official discovery observation at Nauchnij.
+The body's observation arc begins with a precovery taken at the Palomar Observatory in July 1954, more than 12 years prior to its official discovery observation at Nauchnij.